ijl/orjson/README.md

 ```

 If the `default` callable does not return an object, and an exception
-was raised within the `default` function, an error describing this is
+was raised within the `default` function, an exception describing this is
-returned.
+raised.
 If no object is returned by the `default` callable but also
 no exception was raised, it falls through to raising `JSONEncodeError` on an
 unsupported type.